 How does it affect you?

-Aside from the benefits noted above, there will be no noticeable changes to your website once the migration is complete.
-Your content will be the same, and you will not lose any permissions.
+Your content will remain the same, and you will not lose any permissions.

-During the migration of your website — which is expected to take about one day — you will not be able to make any changes or edits to your site.
-You will receive email reminders one week before and on the day of the migration, so you and other website editors can plan accordingly.
+During the migration of your website — which is expected to take about one day on a weekend — you will not be able to make any changes or edits to your site.
+You will receive email reminders so you and other website editors can plan accordingly.

 How does it affect visitors to your site?

 Visitors that come to your website during the migration will not experience any noticeable change.
 They will still be able to view your website and will not experience any service disruptions.